 - this experience earns 4 weeks of away elective credit but is 7 weeks in length

 At PMH, a wide variety of medical problems are encountered and managed; including HIV disease and its many attendant co-morbidities, tuberculosis in all clinical variations, meningitis, cryptococcal disease, congestive heart failure, rheumatic valvular heart disease, renal failure, DKA, severe atherosclerotic disease including hypertensive urgencies/emergencies, snake bites, and hematologic and solid organ malignancies.
 Students become proficient in the art and skill of physical diagnosis and in establishing a diagnosis in the absence of the many supporting laboratory and radiologic tests available at Penn.
 Students may have the opportunity to perform a number of procedures under close supervision, including lumbar puncture, phlebotomy, IV catheter insertion, thorocentesis, paracentesis, and lymph node fine needle aspiration.
 Housing is provided.
 Pre-requisite to this experience is a Penn sub-internship in medicine, pediatrics, or emergency medicine or a Penn externship.
 Students are admitted by lottery.
-The Global Health Programs office sends out lottery information to the MS3 class in the late fall each year.
+The The Center for Global Health office sends out lottery information to the MS3 class in the late fall each year.

-- Funding- Partial funding ($1700 to be applied towards covered expenses, including travel to Gaborone and board) is available to all students who are registered and who meet Global Health Programs funding guidelines.
+- Funding- Partial funding ($1700 to be applied towards covered expenses, including travel to Gaborone and board) is available to all students who are registered and who meet The Center for Global Health funding guidelines.

 - See Botswana General Information section above for important resources, including essential Checklist

 In addition to the medicine elective in Gaborone, pursued by the largest number of Penn medical students, it is possible for students to work with a specialist for the day such as cardiology or rheumatology .
 Such opportunities are not always available and usually require special arrangements by the student.

 When reviewing the student reports below, please keep in mind that, this program has changed over time.
 The most recent reports should be the most relevant to the type of experience future students will have.